Bible translations into Hindi and Urdu: Hindi

-As with Bible translations into Bengali (his own work), and into Oriya, Sanskrit, Marathi, and Assamese (with the aid of local scholars) an important early stage of the Hindi Bible rests with the work of William Carey in Serampore.
+As with Bible translations into Bengali (his own work), and into Odia, Sanskrit, Marathi, and Assamese (with the aid of local scholars) an important early stage of the Hindi Bible rests with the work of William Carey in Serampore.
 Though this had to be revised by John Parsons of Monghyr.
 Carey attracted also the interest of Henry Martyn, later of Persia, to Hindi.
 Presbyterian Samuel H. Kellogg who taught at the seminary in Allahabad headed three translators working on translation of the Old Testament into Hindi, including William Hooper, of the Church Missionary Society, and Joseph Arthur Lambert.
 Kellogg's Hindi Grammar (1876, 1893) is still consulted today.
 However, 18 years after Kellogg's death in 1899, Edwin Greaves of the London Missionary Society, and author of a Grammar of Modern Hindi (1896, 1908, 1921), in 1917 signalled his concerns about the adequacy of Hindi Bible translations in his Report on Protestant Hindi Christian literature.

 In collaboration with Church centric bible translation, Free Bibles India has published a Hindi translation online.

 In 2016, the New World Translation of the Holy Scriptures was released by Jehovah's Witnesses as a complete Bible translation in Hindi.
 This replaced the earlier partial translation comprising only the New Testament.